 Combine vinegar and nondairy milk and let sit.

-Sift together the flour, cocoa, soda, powder, and salt in their own bowl.
+Sift together the flour, baking soda, baking powder, salt, and cocoa powder in their own bowl.

 Mix together oil, sugar, 2 eggs worth of any egg replacer, and vanilla in a different bowl.
 Stir until combined.
 You can use a stand mixer or a handheld electric mixer, or you can also just do this by hand.

 Sift dry ingredients into the wet and mix until smooth.

 Add the grated veggies (I use my food processor to grate the veggies quickly) and mix until incorporated.